January 17, 2023

 The Enterprise Metaverse

 The “best” examples of the enterprise metaverse today are XR-enabled remote collaboration and training apps.
 There are many immersive collaboration platforms and training solutions out there from companies like The Wild, VRtuoso, Strivr, etc. You might view these as building blocks or early forays into the enterprise metaverse, but they’re not new.
 Enterprises have been collaborating, designing, and training in XR for several years now, and increasingly so since the start of the pandemic.
-What is new perhaps is Big Tech’s efforts to make videoconferencing better: There’s Google Meet on Google Glass, Microsoft Mesh for HoloLens, Horizon Workrooms for Oculus Quest, even Canon's recently revealed Kokomo.
+What is new perhaps is Big Tech’s efforts to make videoconferencing better: There’s Google Meet on Google Glass, Microsoft Mesh for HoloLens, Horizon Workrooms for Meta Quest, and Canon's recently revealed Kokomo.
 Meanwhile, immersive collaboration companies are raising millions, all in the name of improving communication between remote workers.

 What intrigues me, though, is the concept of the virtual office.
-Today, employees put on XR devices for specific tasks like equipment troubleshooting with a remote expert or design reviews with colleagues in other locations.
+Today, employees put on XR devices for specific tasks like troubleshooting equipment with a remote expert or reviewing a design with colleagues in other locations.
 They’re immersed for relatively short periods of time.
 But what about working a nine-to-five in virtual reality?
 I’m surely not the only white-collar worker who is sick of her WFH setup, struggling to stay productive, and desiring a better way to connect with team members in other cities.

 Welcome to My Virtual Office